historymaker118/GameJamTemplate/README.md

 * In game pause menu
 * Minimap

-# What can I do with it?
+# What can you do with it?

 Make a game!